n7tae/mvoice/README.md

 For Linking, you can select a reflector or to automatically link when the linking thread starts.
 The link button will only be activated after you have entered a valid target in the destination callsign and IP address.
 This validation **does not** check to see if the module you are requesting is actually configured and operational.

+## Firewall

+*mvoice* can operate in linking or routing mode.
+If you want to be able to recieve incoming callsign routes, you'll need to port-forward UDP 17000 on your network firewall.
+If you can't, you can still connect to M17 reflectors.
+You can originate an direct, callsign route, but if there is a long pause in the QSO, you're firewall will shutdown the port until you key up again.

 ## Operating

-*mvoice* can operate in linking or routing mode.
-Use the check boxes on the Settings dialog to enable or disable these modes.
-When you disable a mode, the thread operating the that mode will be shut down.

 There are three "transmitting" buttons on *mvoice*: